reagento/dishka/docs/quickstart.rst

    :language: python
    :lines: 24-30

-To provide a connection, you might need some custom code:
+To provide a releasable connection, you might need some custom code:

 .. literalinclude:: ./quickstart_example.py
    :language: python